-A risk assessment will help you protect your workers and your business, as well as helping you comply with the local rules and regulations.
-As for when to do a risk assessment, it should simply be conducted before you or any other employees perform some work which presents a risk of injury or ill-health.
+Conducting a risk assessment is essential for safeguarding your workers and business and ensuring compliance with local rules and regulations.
+It is especially important to conduct a risk assessment before you or any other employees engage in work that poses a risk of injury or ill health.